GuiMLS/flask-restful-api/README.md

 - ManageApps class and the "/app/" route
 - SpecificApp class and the "/app/< name >" route

+This routes can be seen in the app.py file.

 #### ManageUsers
 >Methods: GET, POST and DELETE.